yugabyte/yugabyte-db/docs/content/preview/reference/configuration/yugabyted.md

 ### cert

-Use the `yugabyted cert` command to create TLS or SSL certificates for deploying a secure YugabyteDB cluster.
+Use the `yugabyted cert` command to create TLS/SSL certificates for deploying a secure YugabyteDB cluster.

 #### Commands